Federated States of Micronesia

 • Loan

-FSM has seen a great deal of variation in its annual ODF receipts over the past 15 years.
-ODF to the country peaked at $285 million in 2013 and declined heavily afterwards.
-This trend is in part a product of the country’s Compact of Free Association (COFA) agreement with the United States, which infrequently releases multi-year budget support packages in large lump transfers.
-Since 2020 and the onset of the pandemic, disbursements to FSM have risen again, to around $190 million annually.
+FSM has seen a high degree of variation in its annual ODF receipts over the past 16 years.
+ODF to the country peaked at $285 million in 2013 and declined steeply afterwards.
+This trend is in part a product of the country’s Compact of Free Association (COFA) agreement with the United States, which infrequently releases multi-year budget support packages in large, lumpy financial transfers.

-The vast majority (91%) of ODF support to FSM comes from four development partners, the United States (66%), China (12%), Japan (9%), and the World Bank (4%).
+The vast majority (82%) of ODF support to FSM in 2023 came from three development partners — the United States (68%), the World Bank (7%), and China (7%).
 The country sees one of the highest levels of donor concentration in the region, largely due to its COFA agreement.

 Official development finance to Federated States of Micronesia, by partner Spent, share of total ODF